 Our approach is based on the ‘anytime, anywhere, any place’ philosophy.
 This will allow health and care professionals to work across public sector buildings.
 To acheive this we are taking forward three programmes of work:

-A further strategic initiative that is being pursued across the whole of Yorkshire and Humber, and in association with the Academic Health Sciences Network, is the creation of an integrated health and care record.
-We have successfully become 1 of 5 national exemplar areas known as a LHCRE [local health and care record exemplar], based upon the experience and technologies already used locally within the WY&H Partnership.
+A further strategic initiative that is being pursued across the whole of Yorkshire and Humber, and in association with the Academic Health Science Network, is the creation of an integrated health and care record.
+We have successfully become 1 of 5 national exemplar areas known as a Local Health and Care Record Exemplar, based upon the experience and technologies already used within West Yorkshire and Harrogate.
 This will provide a major boost to our strategy to join up health and care information for improved direct care across our ‘places’.
 It will also allow us to pursue a ‘person held record’ for our citizens and forms the foundation for joining up data to help us better manage the health and care provision for our populations.
 We are at the start of this journey but we expect to give this particular focus over the next 2 years.

 As part of the urgent and emergency care pilot we have trialled direct booking from NHS 111 to general practices.
 This will mean that people dialling 111 can have an appointment made directly with their own practice if their need is less urgent.
 We are piloting NHS 111 online, a web-based tool which will give people greater access to urgent advice.